Keep safe during storm season with these facts about hurricanes

 How dangerous is a hurricane?

-Very dangerous.
-Well-constructed frame homes could have damage to roof, tree branch damage.
+Category 1: 75-95 MPH - Very dangerous.
+Well-constructed frame homes could have damage to the roof, or tree branch damage.
 Some power loss.

-Extremely dangerous.
+Category 2: 96-110 MPH - Extremely dangerous.
 Homes sustain major roof and siding damage.
-Shallow rooted trees snapped or uprooted.
+Shallow-rooted trees snapped or uprooted.
 Near-total power loss is expected.

-Catastrophic damage.
-Many home severely damaged, most trees snapped or uprooted.
-Power outages extensive, lasting weeks to months.
+Category 4: 130-156 MPH - Catastrophic damage.
+Many homes can be severely damaged.
+Most trees snapped or uprooted.
+Power outages can be extensive, lasting weeks to months.

-Catastrophic damage.
-Most homes destroyed.
+Category 5: 157+ MPH - Catastrophic damage.
+Most homes are destroyed.
 Most of the area will be uninhabitable for weeks or months.

 In addition to high winds, a hurricane causes high tides.
 A normal ocean tide is about two feet tall.
-But when storm winds push up against the ocean surface, pulling up sea water, this forms a storm surge that piles on top of the normal tide.
-If a hurricane's winds add 15 feet on top of the normal two feet ocean tide, this produces a 17 food storm tide, which can very easily sweep away buildings, trees, cars, and people.
+But when storm winds push up against the ocean surface, pulling up seawater, this forms a storm surge that piles on top of the normal tide.
+If a hurricane's winds add 15 feet on top of the normal 2-foot ocean tide, this produces a 17-foot storm tide, which can very easily sweep away buildings, trees, cars, and people.

 Storm tide height also depends on whether the tide is high or low.
 The worst case is when a hurricane has generated a storm tide during a normal high tide.
 High tides carry storm surges higher and help send them further inland.